 Getting Your Telescope Connected To Your Computer

 You must first set up the telescope before you can connect it to your laptop.
 The telescope needs to be properly star-aligned to achieve proper results.
 There is no point in connecting it before then because it will not work.
 First, you need to set up the telescope and then align the stars with the hand controller.
-You can connect your laptop and cable after that is working and tracking correctly.
+You can connect your laptop and cable after they are working and tracking correctly.

 Using Stellarium to connect to a telescope